MariyaLy13/Alzheimer-s_project/README.md

 # Alzheimer's Disease Exploratory Data Analysis
 ## Overview
-This project explores symptoms that are prevalent in patients with Alzheimer's disease.
-The analysis uses Python for data cleaning, pre-processing, data transformation, statistical calculations and building visualisations to understand dependencies, while Tableau is used to create interactive visualisations.
+This project investigates the factors commonly observed in patients with Alzheimer's disease.
+In my analysis, I'm using Python for tasks such as data cleaning, preprocessing, transformation, statistical calculations and visualisations to uncover patterns and dependencies.
+I also use Tableau to develop interactive and intuitive visualisations for deeper insights.
 ## Technologies Used
 1. Python (pandas, numpy, matplotlib, seaborn).
 2. Jupyter Notebook.